-We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately smillion, based upon an assumed public offering price of spectral market on , 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriter's option to purchase additional shares from us is exercised in full, we estimate that our net proceeds would be approximately million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$9.1 million, based upon an assumed public offering price of \$6.35 per share, the last reported sale price of our common stock on the Nasdaq Capital Market on January 4, 2018, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriter's option to purchase additional shares and warrants from us is exercised in full, we estimate that our net proceeds would be approximately \$10.4 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed public offering price of \$ per share would increase or decrease the net proceeds that we receive from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us.
-Similarly, each increase or decrease of one million in the number of shares of common stock offered by us would increase or decrease the net proceeds that we receive from this offering by approximately \$ million, assuming the assumed public offering price remains the same and after deducting the estimated underwriting discounts and commissions payable by us.
+Each \$1.00 increase or decrease in the assumed public offering price of \$6.35 per share would increase or decrease the net proceeds that we receive from this offering by approximately \$1.4 million, assuming that the number of shares and warrants offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us.
+Similarly, each increase or decrease of one million in the number of shares of common stock and warrants offered by us would increase or decrease the net proceeds that we receive from this offering by approximately \$5.8 million, assuming the assumed public offering price remains the same and after deducting the estimated underwriting discounts and commissions payable by us.

-We anticipate that we will use the net proceeds we receive from this offering, including any net proceeds we receive from the exercise of the underwriter's option to acquire additional shares of common stock in this offering, to complete construction and renovations of our existing facilities in Rollo Bay and Indiana, provide working capital and for other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.
-We also intend to use proceeds we receive from this offering to fund our growth strategies described elsewhere in this prospectus.
+We anticipate that we will use the net proceeds we receive from this offering, including any net proceeds we receive from the exercise of the underwriter's option to acquire additional shares of common stock and warrants in this offering for the following purposes:

+- approximately \$1.5 million to continue construction and renovation activities at our Indiana and Rollo Bay farm sites; - approximately \$2.5 million for working capital costs associated with growing our first batch of fish at our Indiana and Rollo Bay farm sites; and - the balance of the funds for other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.

 We may use a portion of the net proceeds we receive for the acquisition of businesses, technologies or other assets that we believe are complementary to our own, although we have no agreements, commitments or understandings with respect to any such transaction.